Copula-like inference for discrete bivariate distributions with rectangular supports: Copula-like decomposition of bivariate p.m.f.s

 Letting $N$ tend to $\infty$ for both sequences, we obtain

 and we see that $\supp{(u)} \subsetneq \supp{(p)}$.
-Furthermore, $\Ic_{p^{[1]},p^{[2]}}(u)$ does not exist as a consequence of Proposition~\ref{prop:cond:IPFP} since~\eqref{eq:supp:cond} with $x = u$, $a = p^{[1]}$ and~$b = p^{[2]}$ is contradicted for $R=\{1\}$ and $C=\{1,3\}$.
+Furthermore, $\Ic_{p^{[1]},p^{[2]}}(u)$ does not exist as a consequence of Proposition~\ref{prop:cond:I:proj} since~\eqref{eq:supp:cond} with $x = u$, $a = p^{[1]}$ and~$b = p^{[2]}$ is contradicted for $R=\{1\}$ and $C=\{1,3\}$.
 Thus, the decomposition in~\eqref{eq:sklar:like} does not hold. \end{example}

 When it exists, the unique p.m.f.\ on $I_{r,s}$ with uniform margins $u$ in~\eqref{eq:sklar:like} was called the \emph{copula p.m.f.}\ of $p$ by \citet{Gee20}.
-Akin to Sklar's theorem, we see that in~\eqref{eq:sklar:like} the IPFP ``glues together'' the copula p.m.f.\ $u$ of $p$ and the marginal p.m.f.s $p^{[1]}$ and $p^{[2]}$ to obtain the bivariate p.m.f.\ $p$.
-As a consequence of Assertion~2 in Proposition~\ref{prop:conv:IPFP}, $u$ and $p$ share the same \emph{odds ratio matrix}; see \citet[Section 2.4]{Agr13}, \citet[p 43]{Kat14} or \citet[p 123]{Rud18}.
-According to~\citet[Section 6]{Gee20}, the latter indicates that both bivariate p.m.f.s share the same dependence properties.
-It can actually be verified, again from Assertion~2 in Proposition~\ref{prop:conv:IPFP}, that any bivariate p.m.f.\ $y \in \Gamma_{a, b}$ such that $\supp{(y)} = \supp{(u)}$ obtained by the IPFP from $u$ (thus with target margins $a$ and $b$) would keep the odds ratio matrix constant.
+Akin to Sklar's theorem, we see that in~\eqref{eq:sklar:like} the copula p.m.f.\ $u$ of $p$ and the marginal p.m.f.s $p^{[1]}$ and $p^{[2]}$ are ``glued together'' via an $I$-projection (on $\Gamma_{p^{[1]},p^{[2]}}$) to obtain the bivariate p.m.f.~$p$.
+As a consequence of Proposition~\ref{prop:I:proj:diag}, $u$ and $p$ share the same \emph{odds ratio matrix}; see \citet[Section 2.4]{Agr13}, \citet[p 43]{Kat14} or \citet[p 123]{Rud18}.
+According to~\citet[Section 6]{Gee20} \citep[see also][Section~4]{Gee23}, the latter indicates that both bivariate p.m.f.s share the same dependence properties.
+It can actually be verified, again from Proposition~\ref{prop:I:proj:diag}, that any bivariate p.m.f.\ $y \in \Gamma_{a, b}$ such that $\supp{(y)} = \supp{(u)}$ (assuming that it exists) obtained by an $I$-projection of $u$ on $\Gamma_{a, b}$ would keep the odds ratio matrix constant.
 As explained in \cite{Gee20}, the unique copula p.m.f.\ $u$ of $p$ is merely a natural (yet arbitrarily chosen) representative of the equivalence class of all bivariate p.m.f.s with the same odds ratio matrix, that is, with the same dependence properties.

 \begin{remark} In \citet[Definition 6.1]{Gee20}, copula p.m.f.s were defined as bivariate p.m.f.s on $\{(i/(r+1), j/(s+1)):(i,j) \in I_{r,s}\} \subset [0,1]^2$, by analogy with bivariate copulas which are defined on $[0,1]^2$.
 We have chosen to define them as bivariate p.m.f.s on $I_{r,s}$ for simplicity. \end{remark}